 At the table next to ours, a British couple are eating and drinking wine.
 They do not look happy.
 He is somewhat short, bulbous, and bald, and best described as a pompous sort.
 He is not one given to sartorial splendor, but his expression is nonetheless one of pretense and hauteur, which looks rather–let’s just say–incongruous.

 His wife–I assume she is his wife and not his secretary cum mistress–is of the dowdy hausfrau variety, wearing a well-preserved outfit she’s probably owned since 1982 and frumpy hair of a style not featured in Vogue.
-I am sorry if I sound unkind, but sometimes the truth is not very nice, and I am merely describing what I see.
+I am sorry if I sound unkind, but sometimes the truth is not very nice.
+I am not being judgemental, you know, just describing what I see.
 It is, of course, quite possible that I myself might be described in similarly unflattering terms by more trendy fashionistas, as I must confess to not being one to shop for designer labels.
 Neither is my hair seen on models in Vogue, except perhaps when I first drag myself out of bed in the morning.

 Both of our fellow eaters have the air about them of being quite used to feeling unhappy and dissatisfied.
 They look like the kind of people who are only comfortable with themselves when they are miserable.
 You know the sort, don’t you?
 You find them in all nationalities and flavors so I’m not saying anything here about the British.
 Some of my best friends are British.
 It is sad, really, isn’t it?
 Imagine being here in Rome, eating in this fabulous restaurant and not being happy!
 How tragic is that?